 In reviewing medical records for a procedure, Molina reserves the right, and where unprohibited by regulation, to select a statistically valid random sample, or smaller subset of the statistically valid random sample.
-This gives an estimate of the proportion of claims Molina paid in error.
-The estimated proportion, or error rate, may be extrapolated across all claims to determine the amount of overpayment.
+This gives an estimate of the proportion of Claims Molina paid in error.
+The estimated proportion, or error rate, may be extrapolated across all Claims to determine the amount of overpayment.

-Provider audits may be telephonic, an on-site visit, internal claims review, client-directed/regulatory investigation and/or compliance reviews and may be vendor-assisted.
-Molina asks that you provide us or our designee during normal business hours, access to examine, audit, scan and copy any and all records necessary to determine compliance and accuracy of billing.
+Provider audits may be telephonic, an on-site visit, internal Claims review, client-directed/regulatory investigation and/or compliance reviews and may be vendor assisted.
+Molina asks that you provide Molina, or Molina's designee, during normal business hours, access to examine, audit, scan and copy any and all records necessary to determine compliance and accuracy of billing.